codio-templates/hello-codio-github/.guides/content/Connecting-a-Codio-Box-to-a-GitHub-repo-8a8c.md

 ## In GitHub: Make a New Repo

-<details><summary>**Wait!
-I have an existing repo I want to clone**</summary>You can import a project from a GitHub repo [docs page here](https://docs.codio.com/project/projects/#creating-and-importing-a-project) and this connection is made during the importing process.
-If you are familiar with Git, skip the rest of this guide and just use the terminal as usual  by going to `Tools > Terminal`. </details>
+<details><summary><b>Wait!
+I have an existing repo I want to clone</b></summary>You can import a project from a GitHub repo <a href="https://docs.codio.com/project/projects/#creating-and-importing-a-project">docs page here</a> and this connection is made during the importing process.
+If you are familiar with Git, skip the rest of this guide and just use the terminal as usual  by going to <code>Tools > Terminal</code>. </details>

 1. Go to your GitHub organization (or profile) and click the green **New** repository button
 ![.guides/img/NewRepo](.guides/img/NewRepo.png)